Canon 1D X Mark II vs Sony A7 III

 |Canon 5DS R||Y||mono||mono||Y||-||mini||3.0||-||-||-||Canon 5DS R|

 |Canon 6D||Y||mono||mono||Y||-||mini||2.0||Y||-||-||Canon 6D|

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX Mark II does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Sony A7 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.